 Bill Palmer, of Bogie's Restaurant fame, runs this online bookstore.
 An on-going listing of new and upcoming mystery books and books on tape, and discounts of from 10 to 40% are common.
 A very good selection of private eye books, with synopsises, and release dates, should be of interest to anyone reading this.
-And you can e-mail Bill at MIP@Bogies.net.
+Still truckin' after all these years.

 Mystery Books From Texas

-For a good selection of mystery & thriller paperbacks -- as well as some nice 1st editions & ARCs, all at great prices -- visit Bill kirkpatrick's Ebay Store.
-If you can't find your needs there, he claims to have hundreds more that are unlisted. you can e-mail him at firstname.lastname@example.org.
+If you're in Austin looking for a good selection of mystery & thriller paperbacks -- as well as some nice 1st editions & ARCs, all at great prices -- this one's worth a look.
+If you can't find your needs there, he claims to have hundreds more that are unlisted. you can e-mail him at email@example.com.

 Mystery Loves Company

-A Baltimore-based (well, actually, Fells Point) mystery book store, run by Kathy Harig, with new and used mystery titles.
-A member of the Independent Mystery Booksellers Association, it doesn't have its own web site, but it is listed on the Independent Mystery Booksellers Association's Web Site and the Fells Point Web Site.
-They do accept orders by e-mail, though, at email@example.com, or phone 'em at 1-(800) 538-0042.
-You can also read a brief but interesting article about their battles with the biggies, and internet booksellers here.
+A Baltimore-based mystery book store, run by Kathy Harig, with new and used mystery titles.
+You can also read a brief but interesting (and slightly outdated) article about their battles with the biggies, and internet booksellers here.
+Remember when Barnes & Noble was considered a bad guy?

 Independent Mystery Booksellers Association